systemli/userli/hugo/content/mail_crypt/_index.md

 automatically sets `mail_crypt_save_version = 2` for all users with MailCrypt keys.

-MailCrypt can be turned on/off for individual users by setting the `mailCrypt` switch in the `virtual_users` database table.
+MailCrypt can be turned on/off for individual users by setting the `mail_crypt` switch in the `virtual_users` database table.
 This switch is mainly meant to provide a migration path from legacy users without MailCrypt keys.
 On new setups, it's recommended to keep MailCrypt enabled for all users.